crabdul/story-maker/README.md

 ## Shortcuts taken

 Because the rendered path is dependent on the URL path and the id for the base story path `id = 0`, the user must start at `localhost:3000/0`

-## What is the exercise testing?

-**Ability to:**
-+ follow a brief, identify the main features and implement them in a reasonable amount of time.
-+ appropraitely structure a project from based on a brief.
-+ dynamically create pages which are related by dynamically created links using POST and GET requests
-+ rendering appropriate data based on URL path